andrewchristman/andrewchristman.github.io/_portfolio/markdown.md

 {% endcapture %}

 <div class="demo-output"> {{ rendered_codeblock | markdownify }} </div>

+Notice that the code is now displayed in the dark-colored code block inside the lighter-colored display box.

 **Optional Practice:**
 Write a code sample, real or invented, and enclose it in single backticks for inline code and triple backticks for a code block.